common-workflow-language/common-workflow-language/draft-3/concepts.md

 packages, utilities, and data files required to run the tool.

-A **workflow platform** is a specific hardware and software implementation capable of interpreting a CWL document and executing the processes specified by the document.
+A **workflow platform** is a specific hardware and software implementation capable of interpreting CWL documents and executing the processes specified by the document.
 The responsibilities of the workflow platform may include scheduling process invocation, setting up the necessary runtime environment, making input data available, invoking the tool process, and collecting output.

+A workflow platform may choose to only implement the Command Line Tool Description part of the CWL specification.

 It is intended that the workflow platform has broad leeway outside of this specification to optimize use of computing resources and enforce policies